Crypto Tax India 2026 Guide: 30% + 1% TDS Explained

 - Date of acquisition and date of transfer

-- Cost of acquisition (purchase price + any fees, no other deduction)
+- Cost of acquisition (purchase price plus any explicit acquisition fees; no other deduction)

 - Sale consideration (selling price)